 Konnect UK offers unlimited data usage with all their internet price plans.
 All plans come with wi fi routers and average download speeds allocated to their respective price plans

 How to Buy Konnect Satellite Broadband in the UK?

-Before you decide to purchase Konnect Satellite Internet you should know satellite broadband has certain limitations.
+Before you decide to purchase Konnect Satellite Internet Plan you should know satellite broadband has certain limitations.
 At any stage, if you are in daubt, you should call us first and talk to our satellite broadband specialists!

-- Satellite Broadband is not the best option for gaming, mostly due to high latency that comes from the distance between geostationary satellite, ground stations and the user but also because it’s not the best choice for game consoles
+- Satellite Broadband service is not the best option for gaming, mostly due to high latency that comes from the distance between geostationary satellite, ground stations and the user but also because it’s not the best choice for game consoles

 - You won’t be charged installation fee if the installation is unsuccessful

 - If you decide to cancel, we have other rural broadband options, including fibre and mobile broadband service, and there is always a chance we may be able to find you a different broadband option.